 All of this, with no actual spring break.
 No rest.
 No rejuvenation.
 No space.
 No ease.

-Week five, and maybe you feel a little more confident.
+Maybe you feel a little more confident.
 And in the same nano-second of time that you feel like you are just arriving at “I got this,” there is another feeling snuggling right up to your new-found confidence.
 It feels something like dread.
-How am I going to do this until the end of the school year?
+How am I going to keep doing this?
 Is this really sustainable?

 The answer is no. Probably not in the current iteration.
 You must allow for flexibility, patience, self-compassion, and change in order to sustain in this new “normal” for as long as it takes.